nebraska-silicon-lab/Lab-Instructions/sop/ETL/106 - Wirebond Encapsulation.md

 Last Edited: January 24, 2023

 ## Abstract
+   This SOP covers the procedure for the encapsulation.
 ## Required Materials
   #### Instruments for the Encapsulation
    - Nordson EFD 3-Axis EV Series Automated Fluid Dispensing Robot